Food in Sicily Italy: A Foodie’s Guide to Regional Flavors and Culinary Traditions

 But the one ingredients most have in common is cheese which helps to bind the rice together along with a touch of tomato sauce in the center.

-Sicilians, like most southern Italians, favor spaghetti and bucatini (hollow spaghetti noodles), though either pasta can then be turned into one of Sicily’s favorite pasta dishes, Pasta alla Norma, which makes good use of eggplant, or aubergine, one of Sicily’s signature vegetables.
+The pasta can be cut pasta or long strands, but like most southern Italians, Sicilians favor spaghetti and bucatini (hollow spaghetti noodles), though either pasta can then be turned into one of Sicily’s favorite pasta dishes, Pasta alla Norma.
+Perfection.

-Given Sicily’s love affair with all things seafood, Pasta con Sarde (pasta with sardines) is a popular pasta dish.
+Given Sicily’s love affair with all things seafood, Pasta con le Sarde (pasta with sardines) is a popular pasta dish.
 Look for the sardines to be fried then chopped or ground and mixed with toasted breadcrumbs for binding the fish to the noodles.

 If you love sardines, you’ll love this uniquely Sicilian take on pasta.
 Spaghetti or Bucatini with Red Prawns is often topped with grated bottarga, quite a luxurious option found in many fine-dining restaurants on the island.